Jelly-RDF/pyjelly/docs/external-integration.md

 - [RDFLib-Neo4j (GitHub)](https://github.com/neo4j-labs/rdflib-neo4j)
 - [Neo4j Labs: RDFLib-Neo4j](https://neo4j.com/labs/rdflib-neo4j/)

-### Parsing data into Neo4j from a Jelly file
+### Parsing data from a Jelly file into Neo4j

-To parse data into the Neo4j database from a `.jelly` file use the following example:
+To parse data from a `.jelly` file into the Neo4j database use the following example:

 {{ code_example('neo4j_integration/01_rdflib_neo4j_parse_grouped.py') }}

-which parses the data from a `.jelly` file into the user's AuraDB database.
+which parses the data from a `.jelly` file into your AuraDB database.

 Please make sure that you provide your own credentials to the AuraDB instance: